 The Office of Undergraduate Research through the Division of Academic & Student Affairs will provide funding to support your project.
 This funding, known as Research Awards, are open to all disciplines for students pursuing undergraduate research, scholarship, and creative activities.

-Research Mentor & Letter of Recommendation – You are required to work with a faculty or professional mentor.
-The mentor must submit a recommendation letter.
+Research Mentor & Feedback – You are required to work with a faculty or professional mentor.
+The mentor must submit answers to 3-4 questions regarding your proposal and their support of you as a mentor.

 Research Proposal – You are required to develop a proposal with the components listed below.
 Proposals can be a maximum of 4 pages and can only be submitted as a PDF.
-Click here for the UG Research Award Template.
+Click here for the Research Proposal Template.

 - A brief description of the project